 Australia, like many other countries, has recently banned single-use plastic bags and is talking about getting rid of disposable straws.
 Look for reusable options so you don’t have to sacrifice comfort or your eco-conscious views.
 Purchase reusable containers for storing food, adopt rubbish free lunch boxes, fuse together old plastic bags to make durable reusable grocery totes, invest in stainless steel or reusable plastic straws, or braid together plastic bags to make waterproof mats for camping or use at the beach.
-Have fun and get creative with reusing and recycling objects into something new and useful.
-Did you know that recycling one ton of plastic can save over 5,770 Kwh of energy and a mind boggling 16.3 gallons of oil!
+Have fun and get creative with reusing and recycling objects into something new and useful and if you’re a coffee-lover, remember the reusable coffee pods!

 Reduce your electricity bill